seacrest3/seacrest-react-portfolio/README.md

 # React Portfolio

-This application uses React to create a scaffolding of my portfolio sites.
+This application uses React to create a scaffolding of portfolio sites.

 ## Description